vandalton/BertaAndButterflies/DIARY.md

 1. Maximal number of butterflies flying - 3.
 In the original game this number depends on the current score.
 1. Number of a "source" that is paused and doesn't release any new butterflies.
 In the original game it depends on the number of lives.

+# 2024-03-17 - Day #017

+Nothing spectacular today - I'm resting :) I adjusted NTSC version colors and made NTSC version default, because the emulator by default treats ROMs as NTSC.
+Of course, PAL version is still more important for me, because I want to run the game on the real console and I have PAL versions only.